 "In the practical field of life, a person is an object of the senses.
 The mental representation or mental image we have of a person is another thing.
 It is something similar to the difference that exists between a person and her photograph.
 The person is a person and her photograph is a photograph, and her representation is what it represents.
 There are mental photos, and the mental photos we may have of that person are one thing and the actual person is another thing.
 This mental photo comes to be the representation of that person.
 Psychological aggregates constitute the ego, but representations reflect objects in the world of senses." - Lecture: Mental Representations

-A Master who has completed the Second Mountain, thereby eliminating the entirety of their defects, and has resurrected his or her physical body.
+A master who has completed the Second Mountain, thereby eliminating the entirety of their defects, has died, and has resurrected in a new physical body.
 This type of master has no ego (pride, lust, anger, etc), but still needs to work a lot in order to gain the right to enter into the Absolute.

 "The [number of] resurrected masters can be counted on the fingers of the hands. [...]
 Hermes, Cagliostro, Paracelsus, Nicholas Flamel, Quetzalcoatl, St. Germain, Babaji, etc., preserved their physical bodies for thousands, and even millions of years, without death harming them.
-They are resurrected masters." - Samael Aun Weor, Alchemy and Kabbalah
+They are resurrected masters." —Samael Aun Weor, Alchemy and Kabbalah in the Tarot

-The process of the soul entering into a new born physical body as determined by karma and circumstance.
-This is the norm for all humanoid creatures on this planet, and a mechanical process, not a conscious choice, in spite of popular belief.
+1. The process of the soul entering into a new born physical body as determined by karma and circumstance, rather than "by choice" as is popularly imagined.
+Returning into a physical body as determined by cause and effect (karmic debt) is the norm for all humanoid creatures on this planet, and a mechanical process, not a conscious choice, in spite of popular belief.